Trinity College, Cambridge, 1994–5

 In 1995, I was a member of the team that won the first series when the show was brought back.
 Here are the others...

-I completed my PhD in Mathematics at Trinity, and am now Head of R&D at a major software company.
+I completed my PhD in Mathematics at Trinity, and am now Vice President of Engineering at a major software company.
 Kwasi finished his PhD in History at Trinity after a year in Harvard and is now the Conservative MP for Spelthorne in Surrey.
 Robin left Trinity after 11 years there, and teaches mathematics in a private school.
 Finally, Erik has returned to the States and is an English Professor at Harvard.

 Robin returned to the show in 2011 as part of the Trinity team that won the special Christmas University Challenge.